-- Both GrabCar and GrabBike passengers feedback that the top improvements over existing transport services are that Grab improves time and fare predictability, enables passengers to avoid overcharging by drivers, gets passengers to their destinations faster, provides better driver customer service and is safe for their families to use.
+- Both GrabCar and GrabBike passengers feedback that the top improvements over existing transport services are that Grab improves time and fare predictability, enables passengers to avoid overcharging by drivers, gets passengers to their destinations faster, provides better service and is safe for their families to use.

 - Car hailing app passengers rated improved time and fare estimation asthe top benefit of an online transport app.
 No unfair charges and reduced waiting time were the next most appreciated benefits respectively.